vueuse/vueuse/packages/core/useTransition/index.md

 })
 ```

-To control when a transition starts, a `delay` value may be specified.
+To control when a transition starts, set a `delay` value.
 To choreograph behavior around a transition, define `onStarted` or `onFinished` callbacks.

 ```js
 useTransition(source, {